 - LU 20.1 Encourage retaining agriculturally designated lands where agricultural activity can be sustained at an operational scale, where it accommodates lifestyle choice, and in locations where impacts to and from potentially incompatible uses, such as residential uses, are minimized, through incentives such as tax credits. - LU 20.2 Protect agricultural uses, including those with industrial characteristics (dairies, poultry, hog farms, etc.) by discouraging inappropriate land division in the immediate proximity and allowing only uses and intensities that are compatible with agricultural uses.
 (AI 3) - LU 20.3 Permit farm-workers housing as an interim land use under the following circumstances: (AI 31) - a.
-The area in which the proposal is located appears to be predominantly agricultural in nature and does not appear it will change in the near future. - b.
-The proposal is an interim use (5 to 10 years) and will not substantially affect the existing character of the area. - c.
-Adequate infrastructure exists in the area to ensure safe, sound, and decent housing for farm workers. - d.
-The proposal will not create any significant land use incompatibilities. - e.
-The proposal will not jeopardize public health, safety, and welfare.
+The area in which the proposal is located appears to be predominantly agricultural in nature and does not appear it will change in the near future.

-Farm worker housing includes mobile home or travel trailer park for rental by agricultural workers wherein not less than 80% of the trailer sites are restricted to rental by migrant agricultural workers, as defined by County Ordinance No. 348, for a period of time not to exceed nine months in any twelve month period.
+Farm worker housing

+includes mobile home or travel trailer park for rental by agricultural workers wherein not less than 80% of the trailer sites are restricted to rental by migrant agricultural workers, as defined by County Ordinance No. 348, for a period of time not to exceed nine months in any twelve month period.
 The remainder of the sites are restricted to rental by permanent agricultural workers, and occupancy by the owner or operator of the trailer park.